freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

 To do:
- - fix resource.org links (see bug)
+ - fix resource.org links (see bug) --> Done.
-    - then: change the link on the case page to say Download Original > At Resource.org
+    - then: change the link on the case page to say Download Original > At Resource.org --> Done.
-    - then: fix dumps
+    - then: fix dumps --> Done.
+        - then: notify mailing list and Malamud.
  - check out the outliars in the DB by date
  - fix @casename "unpublished disposition" cases (bug 182)
  - recreate the stat_maker.py script (see bug)